oku-ui/motion/README.md

 ## Installation

-Motion One for Solid can be installed via npm:
+Motion One for VueJS can be installed via npm:

 ```bash
 npm install @oku-ui/motionone